slatedocs/slate/source/includes/api/_account.md

 The response results `workgroups` attribute will be an array of the current page of selected workgroups.
 Each element of the array will be a workgroup object containing basic workgroup fields.

-If requested, the response results `referenced_objects` attribute will be an object containing one or more object type names as attributes; for each object type the value will be an array of those instances of that type of object which are referred to in the `workgroups` results, with only selected minimal attributes provided:
+If requested, the response results `referenced_objects` attribute will be an object containing one or more object type names as attributes; for each object type the value will be an array of those instances of that type of object which are referred to in the `workgroups` results, with only selected minimal attributes provided

 #####account